AmjustGettingStarted/AmjustGettingStarted/README.md

 ---

-### Laugh Byte
+### 😂 Laugh Byte

 - Why was the function feeling sad?
 It didn’t return anything.
 - Why was the code sad?
 It had a lot of bugs.
 - Why did the React developer get kicked out of the restaurant?
 Because they kept rendering everything.
 - There are 10 types of people: those who understand binary and those who don’t.
 - Why was the computer cold?
 It left its Windows open.
 - Why do Java developers wear glasses?
-Because they don’t C#
+Because they don’t C#.

-- I told my computer I needed a break... > It said “You seem stressed.
+- I told my computer I needed a break...
+It said “You seem stressed.
 Want to install updates now?”
 - Why did the frontend developer break up with the backend developer?
 Because they didn’t get a response.

+---